Definition and Epidemiology of MPGN

-Imaging tests may also be done if a certain secondary cause of MPGN is suspected such as a chronic abscess, in which case CT imaging may be useful, or endocarditis, using a echocardiogram for diagnostic confirmation.
+Imaging tests may also be done if a certain secondary cause of MPGN is suspected, such as a chronic abscess, in which case CT imaging may be useful, or endocarditis, using an echocardiogram for diagnostic confirmation.

 A renal biopsy enables a definitive diagnosis of MPGN.
 Light microscopy shows glomerular basement membrane thickening and glomerular hypercellularity.
 Immunofluorescence studies show diffuse intense granular staining of the mesangium and capillary loops with C3, IgG and IgM.